Treatment options and pricing

 - Follow your doctor's guidelines for wound care and activity restrictions to avoid complications like infection.

 Foot care is critical for people with diabetes.
-To prevent complications, regularly check your feet for blisters, sores, or cuts, keep feet clean and dry, wear appropriate shoes, and control blood sugar levels.
+To prevent complications, regularly check your feet for blisters, sores, or cuts, keep your feet clean and dry, wear appropriate shoes, and control your blood sugar levels.
 It’s also important to schedule regular foot exams with a healthcare provider.